-With a VPN enabled and connected to another country, internet users can unblock all restricted social media and other websites and apps.
+With a VPN enabled and connected to another country, internet users can unblock social media in Turkey and other websites and apps.
 Internet service providers, who implement the blocks on behalf of government authorities, can not know the final destination of your internet traffic nor what it contains.
 The VPN providers we’ve recommended in this article have server locations across the globe.
 This means it’s possible to get a true IP address from Turkey from anywhere else in the world.

 It’s important to note that Turkish authorities have caught on to VPN users and started blocking certain providers.
 That’s why Comparitech reached out directly to several VPN providers to confirm which ones are still up and running.